-Another Dalmatian island which has it all: welcome to Brac.
+A Dalmatian island that has it all: welcome to Brač.
 From stone for The White House and a UNESCO diet to Dragon’s Cave and

 - Meet the destinations – Supetar